Drek282/PsychoStats/README.md

 ## **Stuff that Remains Untested**

-* Most of the mods have not been tested.
-The only games that have been tested so far are The Battle Grounds III, Call of Duty 4X, Firearms 3.0, Natural Selection and Team Fortress Classic.

 * The contents of the "addons" folder are largely unexplored with the exception of the AMX Mod X ps_heatmaps script, which does work.

 * The contents of the "scripts" folder are also largely unexplored.
 Most of them should be self explanatory but they should be considered untested.